biosimulations/biosimulations/docs/users/user-guide.md

 ## Exploring projects

 Clicking on a project card opens a page with the project details.
-The "Overview" tab provides the associated project [metadata](#Metadata) as well as information about underlying model and [simulation run](#simulation-runs).
+The "Overview" tab provides the associated project [metadata](#Metadata), as well as information about underlying model and [simulation run](#simulation-runs).
 The "Select chart" tab allows you to configure [visualizations](#visualizations) of the simulation results that can then be viewed on the "View chart" tab.
-The "Files" tab provides downloads and information for the project [files](#files).
+The "Files" tab provides downloads for the project [files](#files).

 ### Metadata

-BioSimulations collects metadata to enable searching, browsing and discovering of projects.
+BioSimulations collects metadata to enable searching, browsing and discovering projects.
 The metadata includes information about authorship, license, funding and other provenance information.
-It also includes information about the modelled system, such as the model organism, and tags to describe the project.
+It also includes information about the modelled system, such as the modelled organism, and tags to describe the project.

 ![project-metadata](./images/metadata.png)
 ### Visualizations

 Projects can be visualized using both predefined and custom visualizations.
-The "Select Chart" tab allows you to select from visualizations that are defined and included in the project.
+The "Select chart" tab allows you to select from visualizations that are defined and included in the project.
 Additionally, you can create your own custom visualization, by selecting one of the "Design a chart" options.
 These include histograms, heatmaps and lineplots.
 Selecting a plot time will open an additional menu with configuration options to select the datasets to be plotted.
 Once you have configured your visualization, you can view it by clicking on the "View chart" button.
 The "Export to Vega" button will export the visualization to a [Vega](https://vega.github.io/) specification.
-For more information on using vega with BioSimulations, see [here](../concepts/Visualizations.md).
+For more information on using Vega with BioSimulations, see [here](../concepts/Visualizations.md).

 ### Simulation Runs
 ![Sidebar screenshot showing simulation run details](./images/sidebar-simulation-run.png){ align=left }
 More detailed information about the simulation execution and results can be viewed by following the links to the runBioSimulations page for the simulation.
-The "Logs" tab provides detailed output of the simulation excecution, including each individual simulation step and the outputs (reports and plots) produced by the simulation.
+The "Logs" tab provides detailed output of the simulation execution, including each individual simulation step and the outputs (reports and plots) produced by the simulation.
 Each step of the simulation is presented as a collapsible section that can be expanded to show the outputs.
 Both structured log files and raw output files can be downloaded from the links.

 ## Reusing projects: creating and executing variants of simulations with runBioSimulations